ramit21/pact-contract-testing/README.md

 in that department.
 For this purpose the consumer app makes a rest call to the producer app to fetch all employees, and then sums up the salaries.

+Pact setup: notice the junit5 and Pact dependencies in pom.xmls.
+For junit5 to work, you need to exclude any junit 4 dependencies.
+See the exclusions for spring-boot-starter-test.

+See PactConsumerTest.java on how to configure a PACt contract and a test using junit5 annotations.
+ Note how pact test cases point to mocked pact response methods, and how we set the base url in the controller as per the mock pact server being launched when the test is run.